 Distribution mains (pipes) convey water to homes, businesses, and hydrants in your neighborhood.
-The water entering distribution mains is of very high quality; however, water quality can deteriorate in areas of the distribution mains over time.
+The water entering distribution mains is of very high guality; however, water guality can deteriorate in areas of the distribution mains over time.
 Water main flushing is the process of cleaning the interior of water distribution mains by sending a rapid flow of water through the mains.